 - ◆To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12 V/120W (instrument panel and rear console box outlets together). - To prevent the battery from being discharged, do not use the power outlets longer than necessary when the engine is not running. - Close the power outlet lids when the power outlets are not in use.
-Inserting anything other than an appropriate plug that fits the outlet, or allowing any liquid to get into the outlet may cause electrical failure or short circuits.
+Inserting a foreign object other than the appropriate plug that fits the outlet, or allowing any liquid into the outlet may cause electrical failure or short circuits.